Davide64-dev/FEUP_COMP_Javamm/README.md

 # Comp2024 Project

-Contains a reference implementation for an initial version of the project that supports a small portion of Java--.
+Contains a reference implementation for of the project that supports a small portion of Java--.
+Group 1G

 ## Group members